chrisdavenport/service/README.md

 ```
 ### A simple example - query
 In this example, a simple query is created and submitted to the query bus.
 This routes it to
-a simple query handler using the "call by convention" method described in more detail later in
+a query handler using the simple convention that the substring "Query" is replaced in a
-this document.
+case-sensitive manner by "QueryHandler" in the query class name.

 Note that the query bus does not support domain events and any that are raised will be lost.
 ```php